-The application fees and late fees are not refundable.
-If the effective date of withdrawal is by September 30 (autumn term) or February 15 (spring term), health service and medical insurance fees are refundable.
-Special fees are refundable if notice of withdrawal is received by the office by the last day of the change-of-program period.
+The application and late fees are not refundable.
+Health Service, medical insurance, and special fees are refundable if notice of withdrawal is received by the Admissions Office by the last day of the change-of-program period.
+For 1998-99, those dates are September 15 (autumn term) and January 26 (spring term).
 In all cases, a withdrawal fee of \$75 will be assessed.